Equotix/opencart-docs/docs/canned_messages.md

 1. Setup Canned Messages

-	Configure canned messages in your admin panel to begin.
+	Configure Canned Messages in your admin panel to begin.
 Then, you should be able to see the canned message selection when updating your order history.

 	![Screenshot](images/canned_messages/image-1.png)